-Russian Concentration Camps: Gay Men Imprisoned and Tortured, This Is How You Can Help Stop The Atrocities
+Russian Concentration Camps: Gay Men Imprisoned And Tortured, This Is How You Can Help Stop The Atrocities

 Gay men are being rounded up and held in “concentration camps” in the Chechnya.
 Reports claim that these men are beaten, electrocuted, and forced to sit on bottles.
 Fearing the same fate, gay men are reportedly fleeing the Republic.

 The news first broke last week when an independent newspaper, Novaya Gazeta made the shocking allegations of over 100 gay men being apprehended and sent to camps for gay men.
-It claimed that commands were given for a ‘Prophylactic sweep.’
+It claimed that commands were given for a “Prophylactic sweep.”

-Chechnya is Muslim majority region run by an authoritarian leader, Ramzan Kadyrov.
+Chechnya is a Muslim-majority region run by an authoritarian leader, Ramzan Kadyrov.
 He is considered fiercely loyal to Vladimir Putin and is helped by his own private militia.
-It is worth noting that Homophobia is widespread in the region.
+It is worth noting that homophobia is widespread in the region.

 Earlier Ramzan Kadyrov’s spokesperson said in a statement that there were no homosexuals in Chechnya and so the claims of arrests and torture were false.
-He further added,
+He further added the following.

 “If such people existed in Chechnya, law enforcement would not have to worry about them since their own relatives would have sent them to where they could never return.”